-Before taking the GED exam, you are required to be enrolled in the GED program and successfully complete the Pre-GED exam.
-The score required to successfully complete the Pre-GED exam is an average of 480 with no score lower than 410 on any section of the exam.
-The score required to successfully complete the GED exam is an average of 450 with no score lower than 410 on any section of the exam.
+Before taking the GED exam, you are required to be enrolled in the GED program and successfully complete the GED Ready exam.
+The score required to successfully complete the GED Ready exam is a 145 in each subject.
+In order to obtain the GED, you must score a minimum of 145 in each subject, (Math, Science, Social Studies and Language Arts).